jason-c-daniels/Jcd.BitManipulation/UPCOMING_CHANGES.md

   return a `float` with the specified bits altered)
 - Performance improvements via `AggressiveInlining`.
 In many places in 1.x and 2.x, `AggressiveInlining` is missing.
   Using this consistently has halved and quartered the run time of some of the extension methods in the 3.0 branch.
+- Improved documentation.
+I will improve the documentation on how to properly use the extension methods as well as their underlying types.
+One area currently lacking is on how to expect a big endian conversion from a a byte array to behave when the array is smaller than the destination type. (fills from position 0)
+- ReSharper auto-formatting updates.
+Some of the code just looks silly with the settings used in 2.x (main) branch.
+I will update these settings to remove that odd formatting.
+(This mostly impacts data driven unit tests making it harder than necessary to comprehend what's happening)
 - Performance benchmarks!
 I will include both the most recent performance benchmark runs as well as the benchmark application in 3.0.
 In running this I confirmed that the slight performance boost I got going with the type specific byte indexers, was not worth the hassle of the volume of code it requires for a .Net standard 2.0 library.
 To illustrate (in the 3.0 branch, using my machine):
    - Using `BitConverter` to create an array from any int of any size and reverse the array (big endian on Intel processors) is 4ns on .Net 8.0 and 25ns in .Net Framework 4.8.1.
-   - Using `BigEndianByteIndexerUInt64` takes rougly 6ns on both .Net 8.0 and 10ns on .Net Framework 4.8.1,
-   - Using `BigEndianByteIndexerUInt16` takes roughly 3ns on both .Net 8.0 and 10ns on .Net Framework 4.8.1,
-   - The replacement indexers need more logic as they are handling multiple bit sizes. `BigEndianByteIndexer` runs at roughly 8ns per conversion of the `UInt64` to an array of bytes.
+   - The replacement indexers need more logic as they are handling multiple bit sizes. `BigEndianByteIndexer` runs at roughly 4ns per conversion of a `UInt64` to an array of bytes.
+This is on par with `BitConverter`.
+   - Converting a `UInt16` to an array of bytes takes around 3.8ns now, when previously it took around 2-3ns.
-   - This loss of performance to accomodate easier to maintain code is acceptable for two reasons:
+   - This very minor loss of performance to accomodate easier to maintain code is acceptable for two reasons:
-      - In the worst case there's 6ns difference from `BitConverter`, and 5ns from the baseline implementation.
-8ns per operation at 4GHz is still sufficiently fast for most purposes.
+      - In the worst case there's 0.1ns difference from `BitConverter`, and 2ns from the baseline implementation.
+2ns dealy per operation at 4GHz is still sufficiently fast for most purposes.
       - The target audience for this library are people who want more readable code.
 This sometimes comes at a slight performance hit.
-I believe a loss of performance of 6ns per conversion to a big endian array on an Intel processor is performant enough for the target audience.
+I believe a loss of performance of 2ns per integer conversion to a big endian array on an Intel processor is performant enough for the target audience.
-      - If you really need as fast of performance as possible in converting integer to and from arrays, you may need to roll your own solution tailored to the hardware you're running on.
-Even `BitConverter` can be less performant than hand-rolled solutions for 16 bit integers on my machine.
+      - If you really need as fast of performance as possible in converting integer to and from arrays, you may need to roll your own C++ solution tailored to the hardware you're running on.
+Even `BitConverter` can be less performant than hand-rolled C# solutions for 16 bit integers on my machine.
+C++ will usually run faster.
-- Improved documentation.
-I will improve the documentation on how to properly use the extension methods as well as their underlying types.
-One area currently lacking is on how to expect a big endian conversion from a a byte array to behave when the array is smaller than the destination type. (fills from position 0)
-- ReSharper auto-formatting updates.
-Some of the code just looks silly with the settings used in 2.x (main) branch.
-I will update these settings to remove that odd formatting.
-(This mostly impacts data driven unit tests making it harder than necessary to comprehend what's happening)

 ### Tentative Feature/Addition